EIDA/mediatorws/docs/installing/docker.rst

   $ docker-compose up -d

 When deploying for the first time you are required to initialize the database for *stationlite*.
 This will create the database schema.

 .. code::

   $ docker exec <container_name> \
       /var/www/stationlite/venv3/bin/eida-stationlite-db-init \
+      --logging-conf /var/www/mediatorws/config/logging.conf \
       postgresql://user:pass@localhost:5432/stationlite

 and the harvesting: